Academic Integrity and Misconduct Policy

 Factors to be considered

-While this policy outlines sanctions for different offences, the list of factors is not all-inclusive; other factors may also be relevant.
-Academic staff will exercise their professional judgement as to whether the sanctions fit the particular case (refer to the AI Framework matrix).
+While this policy outlines sanctions for different breaches of academic and research integrity, the list of factors is not all-inclusive; other factors may also be relevant.
+Academic staff will exercise their professional judgement as to whether the sanctions fit the particular breach (refer to the Academic Integrity Framework matrix).
 Sometimes a more lenient or more severe penalty may be appropriate, depending on the circumstances.

 Aggravating factors: